Saturday, December 26, 2009

 For a kid there is nothing more important than your parent's love and listening.

-than being a teenager.
+I didn't think anything could be harder than being a teenager.
 And so far I've been right.

 Dolce is a mischievous little devil.
 Just tonight she stole half of a chicken breast from the kitchen while we were eating dinner.
 I wouldn't change her for the world.